 Listen to the first utterance of “kowabunga.”
 (Please note: this excerpt is and edited version of this video.)

 But surely no one knew that what started as a nonsense word uttered by a mildly racist Native-American caricature would spread as far as it did, landing in the vernacular of pizza-loving, crime-fighting mutant turtles and spiky-haired, young skateboarder punks.
 Below are just a few of our favorite cowabungas:

 Cowabunga Bay Water Park

 It’s exactly what it sounds like: a totally gnarly water park.
 In Draper, Utah, no less!
 The park features a psychedelic lazy river-type attraction with a “groovy ‘67 VW bug” perched in the flow.
-Check out some splash action below:

 The Genoa, Ill.-based label started churning out mostly punk and hardcore records in 2006.
 Cowabunga’s roster includes such visceral acts as Thee Cannibals, Hummingbird of Death and Critical Picnic.
 Visit CowabungaRecords.com for more information.